 Planning Your GetawayPage Overview

-Some road-trippers know exactly where they want to go, while some have no idea.
+Some road-trippers know exactly where they want to go, while others have no idea.
 Most fall somewhere in the middle―you know you want to see the Grand Canyon, but what's the best way to get there from here, and what is there to see and do along the way?
 If you're going to drive hundreds of miles, it sure would be great to enjoy not only the destination, but the journey.

 Fortunately there is the Internet, and the Internet knows everything about travel getaways.
 There are numerous online tools you can tap into to narrow your focus, and with the help of satellite maps, these tools can help you plan your getaway with such a level of precision that you can plan every pit stop, every motel room, the exact number of miles you'll drive, and more―without even spreading out a roadmap on the living room floor.

 Before you go crazy plotting every mile of your journey, stand back and determine realistically how far you want to go and how long you want it to take.
 Should you drive 600 miles a day to reach your destination ASAP, or will you have time, energy, and money to make some side trips along the way?
 If you're on your own, this should be pretty simple to determine.
-If you're an entire family, there's a lot more to consider; if mutiny's not your thing, then you'd better have a plan.
+If you're an entire family, there's a lot more to consider; if mutiny is not your thing, then you'd better have a plan.

 First, decide how long you can be gone.
 How much time can you take off work?
 How much time will you need to shop for supplies and pack beforehand?
 How long can you and your traveling companions stand being together 24/7?
 Factor in the time it takes to drive somewhere; if you're spending eight hours in the car, that's one day you won't be visiting or sightseeing.